All Episodes

 It's against Islam, said another.

-Uh couple of years later, uh the editor of the gay newspaper, the American gay newspaper in the District of Columbia, the Washington Blade, was beaten up by a gang of Muslim youth while visiting Amsterdam, uh, the most tolerant city in Europe, or it once was in 2005.
+A couple of years later, the editor of the gay newspaper, the American gay newspaper in the District of Columbia, the Washington Blade, was beaten up by a gang of Muslim youth while visiting Amsterdam, the most tolerant city in Europe, or it once was, in 2005.

-Um, with the with the number of homophobic attacks rising in the Dutch metropolis, reported de Spiegel, Amsterdam officials are commissioning a study to determine why Moroccan men are targeting the city's gays.
+With the number of homophobic attacks rising in the Dutch metropolis, reported De Spiegel, Amsterdam officials are commissioning a study to determine why Moroccan men are targeting the city's gays.

 Another working theory is that the attackers may be struggling with their own sexual identity.

-And oddly enough, telling young uh Moroccan men that they're closeted gays, that they're a bit light on their loafers, didn't seem to do anything to lessen tensions in the city.
+And oddly enough, telling young Moroccan men that they're closeted gays, they're a bit light on their loafers, didn't seem to do anything to lessen tensions in the city.

 And a couple of years ago, the biggest, what they call in Dutch, the biggest homo hotel, the biggest gay hotel in the city, actually turned Muslim.